0xReki/0xreki.github.io/_posts/2022/2022-11-15-goodbye-mahjong-soul.md

 excerpt: |
   MahjongSoul is still around and it's big.
-  Just like everyone else, I jumped on the hype.
+  In 2019, just like everyone else, I jumped on the hype.
   At first, it looked nice.
   Then, I started to dislike it.
   With each little thing, I liked it less.
-  Now, I don't like it at all.
+  In 2021, I was still around, since everyone else is still on it… Just like with Facebook…
 ---
-*This post was originally published on 2019-05-03 and was refreshed and updated with current information.*
+*This post was originally published on 2019-05-03, refreshed on 2020-06-15 and was refreshed and updated with current information.*

 MahjongSoul is still around and it's big.
-Just like everyone else, I jumped on the hype.
+In 2019, just like everyone else, I jumped on the hype.
 At first, it looked nice.
 Then, I started to dislike it.
 With each little thing, I liked it less.
-Now, I don't like it at all.
-I'm still around, since everyone else is still on it… Just like with Facebook.
+In 2021, I was still around, since everyone else is still on it… Just like with Facebook.
-That's just how it is…
-But I can still try and be give you a neutral breakdown.
+But now, it's 2022 and I have to say, it's gotten so bad, I have to leave.
+Trigger the ejection seat, I'm not waiting for the next landing.
+I should have left many eons ago.

 <!--more-->
+## The Game

 <picture>
   <source srcset="{{ '/blog/images/2019-05-03-title-screen.avif' | absolute_url }}" type="image/avif">